Michael Bettaney: Career

-There has been put forward an alternative view of the above, to wit that, far from incompetently pushing secret materials through Guk's letterbox, "[Bettaney] delivered a suitably cryptic message for the Soviet embassy’s KGB staff.
+There has been put forward an alternative view of the above, to wit that, far from incompetently pushing secret materials through Guk's letterbox, "[Bettaney] delivered a suitably cryptic message for the Soviet embassy's KGB staff.
 It required them to make contact with him using standard spycraft techniques: pins on escalators, numbered steps, etc."

 Although Bettaney subsequently claimed to have been inspired by political motives, an alternative theory of his motivation is alleged to arise from the following: he had received a final warning following a criminal conviction for fare-dodging and an arrest for being drunk in the street.
 A further offence of using an out-of-date railway season ticket followed, and although Bettaney had failed to declare it, as he was required to do, he knew it would be disclosed during his next routine security screening, which would inevitably lead to his dismissal.

 The management of Bettaney while working for MI5 was examined by the Security Commission, who concluded that "[t]he Commission make a number of serious criticisms of the errors by the Security Service in relation to the management of Bettaney's career..."

 Aftermath

 Bettaney was sentenced to 23 years in prison, and was released on licence in 1998.
 While in prison he had learned the Russian language via broadcasts from Radio Moscow.

-Bettaney set up home with a pro-socialist woman who had written to him and visited him while in prison.
-His never-extinct Roman Catholic faith (which he retained, alongside a Marxist tendency) apparently strengthened in later years.
+He set up home with a pro-socialist woman who had written to him and visited him while in prison.
+His Roman Catholic faith, which he retained, alongside a Marxist tendency, apparently strengthened in later years.

-He died on 16 August 2018.
+Bettaney died of alcohol poisoning on 16 August 2018.